roxcelic/vs-goosebumps/README.md

 # HEY,

-This is the repo ill host my themes for various apps on, below i will list and link them:
+This is the repo/page ill host my themes for various apps on, below i will list and link them:

 * # vs-code
     - [goosebumps](https://github.com/roxcelic/themes/tree/goosebumps-vscode) on github --- [goosebumps](https://marketplace.visualstudio.com/items?itemName=roxcelic.goosebumps) on marketplace